homebase-id/photo-app/README.md

 ##### Open Decentralized Identity Network

+## Disclaimer

+This project is currently in pre-alpha stage and is under active development.
+It serves as an exploratory example of how to build a feature-rich photo management app.
+The code and features are still evolving, and bugs, performance issues, and incomplete functionality are expected.

+Please note, this project is not intended for production use at this time, and contributions or feedback are welcome to help improve and expand its capabilities.

 ## Running Locally

 If you wanna run the identities locally you'll need the back-end web server, see the [Odin](https://github.com/YouFoundation/dotyoucore) repository to get started.